-Players: You want to bring something to the game – bring something to your team that can immediately affect the outcome of the game, but you don’t time to acquire a new skill like shooting, or point-guard-dribbling-abilities, or ten more pounds of muscle.
+Players: You want to bring something to the game, bring something to your team that can immediately affect the outcome of the game – but you don’t have time to acquire a new skill like shooting or point-guard-dribbling-abilities, or to add ten more pounds of muscle.
 These things take time – usually off-season time.

 What can you bring RIGHT NOW?!
 What can you bring to today’s practice or today’s game simply by making a focused effort to actually “bring it”?